subir-the-coder/python-projects/README.md

 A collection of Python scripts I created while learning and automating tasks.

 ## 🛠️ Projects
-- `simpEyes.py`: Checks status of multiple websites
+- `simpEyes`: Checks status of multiple websites
-- `optimusPrime.py`: Detects broken links and images
+- `optimusPrime`: Detects broken links and images (to be uploaded)
 - AWS CLI automations (coming soon)

 ## 📚 Skills Used